theprimarybrain/theprimarybrain.github.io/_posts/2023-08-25-How-To-Use-Data-To-Form-Small-Groups.md

 5. Students who know how to read cvc words, blends, and digraphs and are ready to read r-controlled vowels or cvce/magic e words
 6. Students who could complete the majority of the assessment and are now ready for vowel teams

-Now that you have a starting point, then you will want to form 6 groups of 4-6 students per group that are all working on similar skills.
+Now that you have sorted assessments, then you will want to form 6 groups of 4-6 students per group who are all working on similar skills.
+If half of your class is working at the same level, then you will want more than one group that is focusing on the same skills.

 ## Naming Groups

-Once you have identified the students in these 6 groups, then you will want to set up a schedule of when you will meet with each group.
-I find it is easiest to keep track of each group when you give each group a name.
+Once you have identified the students in these 6 groups, then you can set up a schedule of when you will meet with each group.
+I find it is easiest to keep track of each group by naming them.
 I use color names, but you could also do sports teams, animal names, or any other fun theme in your classroom.
 You can use these FREE planning pages to help you form your small groups:

 <div id="fd-form-64e91c618ae79e9ed264b61d"></div>
 <script>